axrati/ai-model-tester/README.md

 For HuggingFace models - just copy the model name over.
 For example: `BAAI/bge-large-en-v1.5`

-You can use `--fetch https:link/to/model.zip` and `--local true` to load models from sources outside of HuggingFace.
+Use `--fetch https:link/to/model.zip` and `--local true` to load models from sources outside of HuggingFace.

 ## Running Models